wuba/magpie_log/README.md

-A visualized dynamic programme for log collection based on flutter.
+A visualized dynamic programming for log collection based on flutter.

 # Pub使用
 ### 1. Depend on it